Charged with Resisting Arrest in Tarrant County?

 The crime of resisting arrest is a serious criminal allegation and if convicted, can seriously damage your reputation in the community and with your employer.
 You must know your rights and fight to keep this charge off of your criminal record by retaining an experienced criminal defense lawyer that will aggressively fight and do what it takes to get your case dismissed.

-At The Hampton Law Firm, we tirelessly fight to get your resisting arrest charges dismissed.
+At The Hampton Criminal Defense Attorneys, PLLC, we tirelessly fight to get your resisting arrest charges dismissed.
 There are several ways we have been able to obtain a dismissal for a resisting arrest charge.
 The most common ways to get the case dismissed include:

 - Dismissal for lack of evidence – the State of Texas always has the burden to prove the elements of resisting arrest beyond a reasonable doubt.
 The best resisting arrest attorneys will gain access to the evidence, go over it in detail with you and formulate a strategy of defense based upon the State’s weaknesses with the case.
 It may be possible to establish sufficient reasonable doubt regarding the charge, that the prosecutor will dismiss the case outright.